ifandika/ifandika/README.md

 # Who We Are

 <p style="text-transform: capitalize;">
-student and alumni organizations majoring in software engineering at SMKN 1 Jenangan
+Student and alumni organizations majoring in Computer and Network Engineer at SMK TKM Teknik Purworejo
 </p>

 # Languages And Tools